khernon1/Flatiron-Presents/notes.md

  1) cannot load all of the fonts add example of what font looks like next to it? or change the text of it to that font

+Slides outline
+- the files needed for chrome extension
+  - 1 on what a chrome extension is
+    - examples of popular ones
+  - 1 on using developer tools
+  - 1 on what the manifest file does
+  - 1 on